DUYTRAN-642/Finance-Credit-cards-Transactions-Fraud-Machine-Learning-Python/README.md

 👉🏻 Based on the insights and findings above, we could have conclusion to stakeholders fro decisiong-making

    ✔️ The project successfully developed a machine learning model using RandomForest and demonstrated strong potential in identifying fraudulent transactions, capturing key patterns through the process of feature engineering, model training, and evaluation

    ✔️ The project significantly provided an valuable tool for enhancing the detection system of credit card fraud, enable risk management team to handle large volumes of transactions in real-time.

 📌 Key Takeaways:

-  ✔️ Continue refining features, such as transaction history or user behavior, and explore domain-specific features to better capture fraud patterns
+  ✔️ Continue refining features, such as transaction history or user behavior, and explore domain-specific features to better capture fraud patterns.

   ✔️ Further fine-tune the RandomForest model by experimenting with hyperparameters.

   ✔️ explore alternative models like XGBoost to assess if they offer better performance in fraud detection.